shymsmsjys/JniExample-HelloWorld/README.md

 * make so file

-gcc -shared -WI,-soname,helloworld.so -o helloworld.so helloworld.o
+gcc -shared -Wl,-soname,helloworld.so -o helloworld.so helloworld.o

 * run